CupNoodles27/DRG-Tips-and-Tricks/README.md

 * On drilldozer missions, on the last phase of the Ommoran Heartstone fight you can ping the tips of laser beamers to have Bosco mine them.

+* If there's oil shale in an inconvenient spot, Bosco can mine it down oil shale if you ping it.

 * Bosco's cryo rocket can freeze a dreadnought hiveguard when all 3 of its flaps are open, since each of the flaps can be affected by the cold and reduce the hiveguard's temperature.

 </details>